woges/UDACITY-Deep-Reinforcement-Learning/Part4_Project_Collaboration_and_Competition/Report.md

 ## Goal of this project

-The goal of this project is to design, train and evaluate two agents that moves a double-jointed arm to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+The goal of this project is to design, train and evaluate two agents so that they can bounce a ball over a net as often as possible.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

 Therefore a deep reinforcement algorithm has to be implemented.
-Here an angent with an Deep Deterministic Policy Gradient (DDPG) algorithm and several additional improvements for getting a more stabilized learning is implemented:
+Here an multi agent concept with an Deep Deterministic Policy Gradient (DDPG) algorithm and several additional improvements for getting a more stabilized learning is implemented:

 -   Replay buffer
 -   Target Q network with soft target updates